Philliec459/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data/README.md

 	TNPH_theoretical =  0.247*vol_illite + 0*x[0]+0.005*x[1]+PHIT*1

 where res.x[0] = VOL_CALCITE and res.x[1] = VOL_DOLO.
 The objective is to minimize the difference between RHOB - RHOB_theoretical and TNPH - TNPH_theoretical while solving for our lithology.
+Please consider this still work in progress.
+There is much to learn on python Optimization.

 We would like to thank Andy McDonald and his Petrophysics Python Series for his examples and in particular we are using his hatch fill example in our optimization loglan.

-This is all still considered work in progress, but please find below an example of the output.
+Please find below an example of the output.

 ![Geolog_Image](Optimize_lith_Geolog.png)

 3) Use available core data from the representative reservoir/field to build a petrophysical model to estimate permeability for all wells in field using our python loglan of kNN using normalized input data and weighted by Euclidean distances for each of the nearest neighbors.

-4) Using the kNN estimated permeability and calculated Total Porosity (PHIT) from MultiMin, we query Clerke’s Rosetta Stone core database to predict the following Petrophysical results also using kNN:
+4) Using the kNN estimated permeability and calculated Total Porosity (PHIT) from MultiMin, we query Clerke’s Rosetta Stone core database to predict the Thomeer parameters and a python loglan to predict the following Petrophysical results also using kNN:
     - Petrophysical Rock Types (PRT) as defined by Clerke (M_1 Macro/Meso, M_2 Macro/Micro, M_1_2 Macro/Meso/Micro, Type1 Meso, Type 1_1 Meso/Micro and Type 2 Micro PRTs.
     - Thomeer Capillary Pressure parameters (Pdi, Gi and BVocci) for each pore system i over the reservoir interval

 ![Geolog_Image](Thomeer_output.png)

 5) Use the Thomeer Capillary Pressure parameters to model saturations based on the buoyancy due to fluid density differences at the height above the Free Water Level (FWL).
 In this instance we compare the Bulk Volume Oil (BVO) from MultiMin vs. BVO from Thomeer-based capillary pressure saturations since BVO is pore volume weighted.
+We offer a python loglan to estimate the Free Water Level (FWL) too by comparing the Bulk Volume Oil (BVO) from logs vs. the BVO from Capillary Pressure over a range of potential FWL elevations till we mimimize the error between the two BVO calculations.
+The final FWL search result with the minimum error is used as the final FWL for our Capillary Pressure saturations.

 6) As a secondary technique to estimate PRTs, we also tested another applications in Geolog employing python’s Sklearn as published by Hall(3).
 We could have estimated Depositions of Environment or other types of categoric geologic facies used in this Sklearn prediction process.
 There is also a GitHub repository containing the Jypyter Notebook at the following link to use as a help file to understand the process and set model parameters: